astropy/astropy/docs/table/access_table.rst

   (``True`` where every element in the row matches), so one gets a 1-d array.
 - The ``==`` comparison operator.
 This is exactly the same as calling :meth:`~astropy.table.Table.rows_equal`.
-- Table :meth:`~astropy.table.Table.cols_equal` to compare table elements column-wise.
+- Table :meth:`~astropy.table.Table.values_equal` to compare table elements column-wise.
 This returns a boolean ``True`` or ``False`` for each table *element*, so one gets a `~astropy.table.Table` of values.